Papagoat/AI-Trailblazer/chatbot-gpt-py/README.md

 # TODO:
 1. [✅] Rewrite chat-gpt (JS) int chat-gpt-py (python)
 2. [✅] Add in Memory
-3. [🚧] Add in Production ready servers
+3. [✅] Add in Production ready servers
-4. [  ] Dockerise
+4. [✅] Dockerise
-5. [  ] Push to GCP and test
+5. [✅] Push to GCP and test

-# Notes

-### S1.
-Production Ready Servers
-1. Gunicorn
-2. Hypercorn

-> `gunicorn -k uvicorn.workers.UvicornWorker -w 4 --bind 0.0.0.0:5000 main:app`
+6. [  ] Add in Memory backed vector store
+7. [  ] Create Jupyter Playbook for UXDs to play around with prompts